TudorG8/Star-Guardian-Tower/README.md

 This game is a custom physics engine made for a 2D platformer.

-It was primarly made for the Rising Star competition.
+It was primarily  made for the Rising Star competition.

 Unity Editor scripts are used for level creation, which is then stored in a cache that selects random rooms during play.